Muragesh-24/Product-Club-Secy-Task/README.md

-# 📝 Task Manager Web App
+# 📝Simple Task Manager Web App

 I built this project using **React** because I’m familiar with it and believe we can build better and more dynamic applications compared to plain HTML/CSS.